vFondevilla/packer-esxi-vcenter/README.md

 # Example Packer template and Vagrant box for VMware ESXi images

-This repository contains a [Packer](http://packer.io) template for building ESXi 5.5 machine images and a [Vagrant](http://vagrantup.com) box example.
+This repository contains a [Packer](http://packer.io) template for building ESXi 5.5, ESXi 6.0 machine images and a [Vagrant](http://vagrantup.com) box example.

 ## Requirements